daedalus/stack_smashing/README.md

 #### Extra bits ####

-Using the shellcode from https://www.exploit-db.com/exploits/13320
+Using the shellcode from https://www.exploit-db.com/exploits/13320, (48 bytes)

 And